tara-chugh/DustRGB/README.md

 The free Meteomatics API that I set up is a 2-week trial, so it expires on Dec 18.
 After this, the API credentials text box would need to be updated.

+Here's a GIF of what the application looks like when it's up and running!
 ![ezgif-7-78edfdda95](https://github.com/user-attachments/assets/ead7b0ad-0ef9-49c5-870e-5ecb9be31ae9)